 Instead, they interfere with management decisions, resist necessary change, and never talk to the team about how the business is really going.

-The result?
 An under-supported, unaccountable CEO who can’t get their ideas heard.

 7. You want a good lawyer and a good Chair

 At university, all our group projects needed a “Diverse Team”, and not once did it work.

 This was generally an opportunity to spread out the international students who barely attended class, and there was generally no difference between the accounting/HR/marketing majors.